-other things, (a) provide information about the factors on the Trust Assets to the Trustee of the Trust that owns those Trust Assets. (b) make certain information about the Securities available to the public (by posting it on ginniemae.gov) and forward that information to Ginnie Mae and the Holders as provided in the Standard Trust Provisions and (c) keep and furnish to investors, upon request, copies of any Underlying Certificate Disclosure Documents relating to nay Underlying Certificates, the Underlying SMBS Security Disclosure Documents related to any Underlying SMBS Securities and disclosure documents relating to any Underlying Callable Securities.
+HUD The United States Department of Housing and Urban Development.
+Increased Minimum Denomination Class A Class designated as such in the Trust Agreement or MX Trust Agreement, if applicable, which is to be offered and sold in higher minimum denominations than \$1,000.
+The following Classes will be Increased Minimum Denomination Classes: Principal Only, Interest Only, Inverse Floating Rate, MX Classes subject to forced exchange and any other Class designated as such in the Trust Agreement or MX Trust Agreement, if applicable.
+Information Agent BNY Mellon or another Person designated by Ginnie Mae, that will, among other things, (a) provide information about the factors on the Trust Assets to the Trustee of the Trust that owns those Trust Assets, (b) make certain information about the Securities available to the public (by posting it on ginniemae.gov) and forward that information to Ginnie Mae and the Holders as provided in the Standard Trust Provisions and (c) keep and furnish to investors, upon request, copies of any Underlying Certificate Disclosure Documents relating to any Underlying Certificates, the Underlying SMBS Security Disclosure Documents related to any Underlying Callable Securities and disclosure documents relating to any Underlying Callable Securities.
 Interest Distribution Amount With respect to each Series (or, if the Series is segregated into Security Groups, each Security Group) and each Distribution Date, the aggregate interest accrued at the Interest Rate of each related Class for the applicable Accrual Period excluding any related Accrual Amount.
 Interest Only Class A Class that (a) does not have a Class Principal Balance (other than a Class Notional Balance) and is entitled to payments of interest only (and may be entitled to Prepayment Penalties, if applicable) or (b) has only a nominal Class Principal Balance and a disproportionately high Interest Rate.
 Interest Only Security A Security of an Interest Only Class.
 Interest Rate As of any date of determination and with respect to each Class or Pooling REMIC Interest, the annual interest rate on that Class or Pooling REMIC Interest as determined in accordance with the related Trust Agreement or MX Trust Agreement, as applicable.
 Interest Type With respect to a Security, the category of its interest payment allocation, as identified in Appendix I of the Multifamily Base Offering Circular.
 Inverse Floating Rate Class A Class with an Interest Rate that is reset periodically based on an index and that varies inversely with changes in that index.
-ISDA Internationater Satispasalan Swapsivationes Denis vaction to any Issuccessor on thereto. successor thereto.
-ISDA Definitions The.
-2007 hel S20146 IN Initial Service of the property of the supplementary of the supplemen ISDA Fallback Adjustment The spread adjustment, (which may be a positive or negative value or zero) that would apply for derivatives transactions referencing the ISDA Definitions to be determined upon the occurrence of an index cessation event with respect to the Benchmark for the applicable tenor.
-ISDA Fallback Rate The rate that would apply for derivatives transactions referencing the ISDA Definitions to be effective upon the occurrence of an index cessation date with respect to the Benchmark for the applicable tenor excluding the applicable ISDA Fallback Adjustment.
 Issue Date The date of issuance of a Trust MBS or an Underlying Certificate.
 Issuing REMIC With respect to a Trust Agreement that provides for the issuance of a Double REMIC Series, the Trust REMIC that holds the Pooling REMIC Regular Interests issued by one or more Pooling REMICs.
-Jump Class A Class for which the principal distribution priorities change upon the occurrence of multiple "trigger" events or any Class for which the jump condition fails to satisfy the requirements for the Non- Sticky Jump Class or Sticky Jump Class designations.
-A Jump Class "jumps" to its new priority on the first Distribution Date when any of the related trigger conditions are met as further described in the related Offering Circular Supplement.
-Legal Advisor With respect to each Series, a law firm designated by Ginnie Mae to act as legal advisor to Ginnie Mae.
-The names and addresses of the current Legal Advisors are contained in the Ginnie Mae REMIC Guide in the document entitled "Ginnie Mae REMIC Transaction Participants."